 - a.
-Stop feeding material into the hopper. - b.
-Slow engine RPM. - c.
-Wait for the rotor to slow to idle speed, - d.
-Shut off the engine using the ignition switch. - e.
-The rotor will continue to spin a few minutes after the engine has stopped. - f.
+Stop feeding material into the hopper.

+- b.
+Slow engine down to 1000 RPM

+- c.
+Carefully disengage the clutch.

+- d.
+Shut off the engine using the ignition switch.

+- e.
+The rotor will continue to spin a few minutes after the engine has stopped.
 The rotor has come to a full stop when the readout once again displays oil hours.

-Be aware that the rotor will continue to turn for a few minutes after the engine has been shut off.
+Be aware that the rotor will continue to turn for a few minutes after the clutch has been disengaged.
 Wait for all parts to stop moving before attempting to access the machine in any way.